 Negligent Staffing Levels at Nursing Homes in Missouri & Kansas

 Elder abuse and neglect are serious problems in Missouri and Kansas and throughout the United States.
 It is estimated that one in 10 Americans 60 years and older are the victims of elder abuse.
 Each year, as many as five million elderly adults in the U.S. are abused or neglected.
-Sadly, only one in 14 cases of elder abuse or neglect are reported to authorities.
+Sadly, only one in 14 cases of elder abuse or neglect are reported to regulatory agencies or law enforcement authorities.

 Abuse and neglect are common in nursing homes.
 Understaffing of nursing homes is one factor that can lead to elder abuse and neglect in the Kansas City area, and elsewhere in Missouri and Missouri, at long-term care facilities.